Two weeks in Portugal: our complete itinerary and tips

 Where to stay in Coimbra

-In Coimbra, we once again opted for an apartment, staying at Casa da Carqueja, which is perfectly located between the University of Coimbra and Sé Velha Church, offering a stunning view of the Mondego River.
-The sunset on the day we stayed there was one of the most beautiful of the trip.
-However, keep in mind that there are a couple of flights of stairs to climb, meaning this is yet another building without an elevator.
+In Coimbra we again chose an apartment, Carqueja House, very well located between the University of Coimbra and the Sé Velha church, with an incredible view of the Mondego River.
+The sunset on the day we stayed there was one of the best of the trip.
+But be aware that there are a couple of flights of stairs to climb, meaning another building without an elevator.

-For those who prefer hotel accommodations, I recommend Vila Gale Coimbra.
-I’ve stayed at a hotel from this chain before, in São Miguel (Azores), and had a great experience — this one in Coimbra looks just as excellent.
-Another option I considered was the Sapientia Boutique Hotel, located right next to the University, with modern, clean-chic decor.
+For those who prefer hotels, I recommend the Vila Galé Coimbra.
+I have stayed at a hotel from this chain before, in São Miguel (Azores) and found it excellent, and this one in Coimbra seems just as good.
+Another option I considered was the Sapientia Boutique Hotel, located next to the University, with modern decor in a clean and elegant style.

-For a more budget-friendly stay, Hotel Vitória is a highly rated option in a great location.
+As a more affordable option, the Hotel Vitória is very well rated and has a great location.

 .